 Genco Shipping & Trading (GNK) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the transporter of drybulk cargo had gained 8.75% in the past month.
-In that same time, the Transportation sector lost 3.16%, while the S&P 500 lost 6.25%.
+Prior to today's trading, shares of the transporter of drybulk cargo had gained 24.45% over the past month.
+This has outpaced the Transportation sector's loss of 1.56% and the S&P 500's loss of 5.92% in that time.

 Investors will be hoping for strength from Genco Shipping & Trading as it approaches its next earnings release, which is expected to be February 24, 2022.
-On that day, Genco Shipping & Trading is projected to report earnings of $1.89 per share, which would represent year-over-year growth of 759.09%.
+In that report, analysts expect Genco Shipping & Trading to post earnings of $1.89 per share.
+This would mark year-over-year growth of 759.09%.
 Our most recent consensus estimate is calling for quarterly revenue of $129.28 million, up 108.31% from the year-ago period.

-Any recent changes to analyst estimates for Genco Shipping & Trading should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Genco Shipping & Trading.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 4.33% lower.
-Genco Shipping & Trading is holding a Zacks Rank of #4 (Sell) right now.
+Genco Shipping & Trading currently has a Zacks Rank of #4 (Sell).

-In terms of valuation, Genco Shipping & Trading is currently trading at a Forward P/E ratio of 4.63.
-This represents a premium compared to its industry's average Forward P/E of 4.28.
+Digging into valuation, Genco Shipping & Trading currently has a Forward P/E ratio of 4.94.
+This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 4.94.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.